-When we first started growing food we made compost piles, plant remains would be loaded into a wheelbarrow and transported to designated heaps, occasionally turned by hand.
+When we first started growing food we made compost piles, plant remains would be loaded onto a wheelbarrow and transported to designated heaps, occasionally turned by hand.
 The rotted material would eventually be transported back to where it came from, and laboriously spread sometimes raked.
-We also grew the same food crops that we have become accustomed too, almost entirely annuals and grown in mini mono-crop fashion because that was the only way, until we discovered Permaculture.
+We also grew the same food crops that we had become accustomed too, almost entirely annuals and grown in mini mono-crop fashion as we new no different, until we discovered Permaculture.

-Rather than techniques and recipes, Permaculture draws your attention towards natural patterns, directives are drawn from this process.
-For example; Wild places drop all sorts of biological material to the ground, where they feed the soil ecology which then feeds the plants.
-The directive here is to compost raw vegetative matter directly on the soil, cutting out labour, it also initiates a broad spectrum of ecology which in turn maintains balance. we used to suffer from slug damage until we replaced composted mulches for raw mulches.
-Slugs love bare soils, we used to collect buckets of slugs at night and feed them to the chickens next morning, especially when we applied composted mulches.
+Rather than techniques and tasks, Permaculture draws your attention towards natural patterns, with the intention of harmonizing human requirements with natural flows.
+For example wild places drop all sorts of biological material to the ground, where it feeds the soil ecology which intern feeds the plants.
+The directive here is to apply raw vegetative matter directly to the soil called a Mulch, cutting out labour, it also initiates a broad spectrum of ecology which in turn maintains balance.